jht9629-nyu/covid-19-data-stories-2023/Week6.md

 ## CLASSROOM GUEST

-Our classroom will be visited by [Tyler Peppel](https://www.linkedin.com/in/tylerpeppel/), an entrepreneur in the data visualization business who is interested in the COVID-19 Impact Project.
+Our classroom will be visited by [Tyler Peppel](https://www.linkedin.com/in/tylerpeppel/), an entrepreneur in the data visualization business.
+Tyler is a senior advisor to the COVID-19 Impact Project.

-## EVALUATIONS:
+## EVALUATIONS

-The final evaluations for the course are due today 03/21/2022.
-You will be given some time after the presentations to complete your evaluations.
+Please complete your final evaluations for the course.
 Evaluations are confidential and help us to improve on the course.
 Thank you in advance for your feedback.-->